VECTOR

 Algebraic expressions (or simple variables) specifying the x components and y components of the vector arrows.
 The expression pair will be inferred from the current context if omitted from the command line.

 Note 1: An alternative method is to plot a vector field with filled polygons drawn in the shape of the vectors.
 In addition to representing the vectors' length and direction, the vectors may optionally be colored according to another quantity, i.e. wind vectors colored according to the atmospheric pressure.
 The scripts poly_vectors.jnl and mp_poly_vectors.jnl, included with Ferret beginning with v5.53, set up to make such plots. poly_arrow_key.jnl draws a arrow key.
 Please run the script poly_vec_demo.jnl for a demonstration of this capability.
-See the on-line version of this demo. for example figures.
+See the on-line version of this demo for example figures.
+Additionally see the color_vector_demo script which uses a method that draws vectors as usual but redefines the pen colors used to match a color scale.

 Note 2: A second alternative is the plot_vectors.jnl script, which draws the vector arrows from u, v, lon, and lat, where these are 1-dimensional or 2-dimensional variables representing the vector components and the curvilinear coordinates.